Data Layer: WETLANDS

 resource inventory data.

-Wetlands Mapper: This new version of the wetlands mapping application, developed in collaboration with the USGS, promotes a greater awareness of wetlands map data applications and delivers easy-to-use, map-like views of America's wetland resources in a digital format.
+The Wetlands Mapper application, developed in collaboration with the USGS,promotes a greater awareness of wetlands map data applications and delivers easy-to-use, map-like views of America's wetland resources in a digital format.
 For ease of viewing the map information, wetland types are displayed in aggregation with similar classifications (e.g., all freshwater emergent wetlands are displayed as a single color category).
-The web site currently serves wetland data for 26,000 USGS quadrangles (approximately 42 percent of the conterminous U.S.) in a seamless ArcSDE geodatabase.
-Additional data for the entire state of Hawaii, 13 percent of Alaska, and portions of Puerto Rico and the U.S. Trust Territories will be available soon.
+The Wetlands Mapper currently serves wetland data for all of the conterminous 48 States, Hawaii, Puerto Rico, the Virgin Islands, Guam, the major Northern Mariana Islands and 35 % of Alaska.

 ||FWS Created & Adopted|